hr-samsami/linkedin_connections_crawler/README.md

-# Crowler For Linkedin Connections
+# Crawler For Linkedin Connections
 Auto login to Linkedin profile and get connection profiles data